 Dr. Tan: First, I will say that in the years that I have been performing these procedures we have yet to have a Mizu patient come back and request the procedure to be undone.
 However, as I mentioned before, after nose thread lift patients will get some swelling and the nose may look much more dramatic than they thought it would, so it’s understandable if they may be very sensitive at first.

-We have had several patients come to Mizu and ask to remove previously-done nose threads from a different clinic.
+We have had several patients come to Mizu and ask to remove previous nose threads done elsewhere.
 However, nose threads are not easily reversible because you have to try and remove the threads which may leave a tiny hole in the skin which could result in a scar.
 So those patients whom we could help correct the threadlift, we did.

 For quotation of nose filler or thread lift from Mizu, you can get a quote here.
 For more information on Mizu Aesthetic Clinic and how Dr. YZ Tan can help you achieve the nose of your dreams, please feel free to reach out to: